MotherTongues/mothertongues/README.md

 TODO:

-- Run `python3 -m unittest mothertongues/tests/test_dictionary_data.py`.
+- export

 - Continue to do test-driven development for loading dictionaries, validating data and exporting to standard format.

+- inverted index and scoring